 On April 30, 1966, LaVey shaved his head and announced the founding of the Church of Satan.
 He shrewdly recognized the shock value of using the term church for worshiping.
 He performed satanic baptisms, weddings and funerals with widespread media coverage, and Karla began giving lectures on Satanism at universities and colleges.
 The Church attracted an international following, mostly middle-class, and included occultists, thrill seekers, curious people, racists, political right-wingers, and celebrities.

 LaVey preached all forms of gratification and vengeance.
 Enemies were to be hated and smashed, and sex exalted.
 He opposed the use of drugs, saying they were escapist and unnecessary to achieving natural highs.
-LaVey turned much of his organizational activities over to others in the church and began writing books around 1970: The Satanic Bible, The Satanic Rituals, and The Compleat Witch.
+LaVey delegated much of his organizational activities and began writing books around 1970: The Satanic Bible, The Satanic Rituals, and The Compleat Witch.

-The most dangerous were small cults whose members called themselves Satanists and practiced ritual murder and animal mutilation.
+The most dangerous were small cults whose members called themselves satanists and practiced ritual murder and animal mutilation.
 Such groups kidnapped runaway children and the homeless to use them as sacrificial victims.
-Ex-Satanic cult members have reported gruesome rituals in which hearts were cut out of living victims.
+Ex-satanic cult members have reported gruesome rituals in which hearts were cut out of living victims.
 Others reported victims were sexually abused before being killed; their blood was drunk and their flesh was eaten.
 Women “breeders” produced babies for the “ultimate” and “ideal” human sacrifice.
-Former breeders reported witnessing their babies being skinned alive, eaten, burned, cut up and thrown into the ocean, and ritual tools were made from their bones.
+Former breeders witnessed their babies being skinned alive, eaten, burned, cut up and thrown into the ocean.
+Others reported victims were sexually abused before being killed; their blood was drunk and their flesh was eaten, and ritual tools were made from their bones.

-Satanism has been linked to some oppressive heavy metal rock bands and adolescent suicides and murders.
+Satanism has been linked to some oppressive heavy metal rock bands, adolescent suicides and murders.
 Some troubled teens apparently turned to Satanism when they felt powerless and abandoned by their families.
-They joined cults that encouraged, or required them to perform acts of violence to prove their homage to Satan.
+They joined cults that encouraged, or required to commit acts of violence to prove their homage to Satan.
 Drug abuse was common, and the ritual violence gave them a sense of power.